microsoft/genaiscript/docs/src/content/docs/reference/token.md

 title: Authorization
 sidebar:
     order: 20
-description: Set up API authorization tokens using .env files and environment variables for secure API access.
+description: Learn how to configure API authorization tokens with .env files for secure API access in your development environment.
-keywords: API token, authorization setup, environment variables, secure access, .env configuration
+keywords: API authorization, .env setup, secure API tokens, environment configuration, API access security
 ---

 GenAIScript will try to find the connection token from various sources: